 Value added tax (VAT) is an indirect tax on goods and services consumed or used in France.
-Each business invoices its clients for VAT at the normal (19.6%) or reduced (5.5%) rate which is then paid to the Public Treasury.
+Each business invoices its clients for VAT at the normal or reduced rates which is then paid to the Public Treasury.

 All tax procedures can be carried out online.

 You can file your VAT declaration on paper or electronically.

 Tax payments can be made online.